 Conestoga College's Co-operative Education Department and myCareer Services is pleased to offer comprehensive services to support your recruitment and on-campus promotional needs.
 Our mandate is to provide students and graduates access to meaningful job opportunities through a collaborative partnership with business and industry.
-In addition, the Conestoga Career Centre also provides employers with recruitment and hiring services for all job seekers that are unemployed and not in full-time education.
-Conestoga Career Centre offers complimentary services that can be customized to an employer’s specific hiring needs.
+In addition, the Community Career Centre also provides employers with recruitment and hiring services for all job seekers that are unemployed and not in full-time education.
+The Community Career Centre offers complimentary services that can be customized to an employer's specific hiring needs.

 Conestoga College has established recruiting guidelines to provide quality service to employers, better assist Conestoga students, alumni, and job seekers, and ensure compliance with relevant government legislation.
 Please review the following policies to ensure we can support your recruitment needs.

 Conestoga College offers recruitment events throughout the year.
 For more information please see the events and promotions web page.

 Pyramid-type or multi-level marketing organizations are not permitted to attend on-campus promotional events.
 The College's independent newspaper, The Spoke would be a great place to advertise your job opportunities to our students, with a distribution of over 15,000.
 Please email firstname.lastname@example.org to find out more information.

 MyCareer job posting privileges

 Employment practices must meet provincial and federal laws.
 Please refer to the Government of Ontario website for information about employment standards.
 Conestoga College's Co-operative Education, myCareer Services, and Community Career Centre reserve the right to refuse any job postings on the MyCareer job board including but not limited to situations where:

 - Compensation is based 50% or more on commission.
 Example: All persons hired for an opportunity will be self-employed and compensation for this position is 100% commission-based.